PratikMaitra/COMS_672_Project/README.md

 Prepare your dataset (see Dataset section).

 ## Dataset
 We generated a synthetic dataset by incorporating instructions from CICERO's data and commands from 100 completed Diplomacy games.
 This dataset contains approximately 20,000 rows of Diplomacy commands.
+The training dataset for our model can be found in the dataset folder of the repository.

 ## Model
 The model is based on TinyLlama-1.1B-Chat-v1.0, pre-trained on 3 trillion tokens.
 Fine-tuning uses PEFT techniques like LoRA to reduce trainable parameters, enabling training on consumer-grade hardware.